The Ray C. Bliss Institute of Applied Politics

 Informed Citizen Akron

-Our aim is to create a narrative for the election that focuses on the issues that matter most to Akron and Ohio residents.
-To do that, we have to put voters first.
-That means listening to people and engaging Ohioans directly to tell media what they need to know.
+This partnership focuses on the issues that matter most to Akron and Ohio residents.
+And to do that, it means listening to people and engaging Ohioans directly to tell media what they need to know.

 Bliss in the Media